 Robert Manning - Irish Hydraulics Engineer

-In 1848 he married Susanna Gibson, who was his second cousin and in the same year was appointed as the District Engineer at the Board of Public Works, when his predecessor Samuel Roberts was transferred to Galway.
-He was also elected as an associate member of the Institution of Civil Engineers of Ireland (ICEI) the same year.
+In 1848, he married Susanna Gibson, who was his second cousin and in the same year was appointed as the District Engineer at the Board of Public Works, when his predecessor Samuel Roberts was transferred to Galway.
+Manning was also elected as an associate member of the Institution of Civil Engineers of Ireland (ICEI) the same year.
 He remained in this position until 1855 when he decided to go into private practice.
-He was self employed until 1869 and during this time was engaged by Arthur Hill the 4th Marquis of Downshire.
+Robert remained self-employed until 1869 and during this time was engaged by Arthur Hill, the 4th Marquis of Downshire.
 He conducted a trigonometrical survey of the Marquises Irish estates for three years.
 The Marquess appointed him as Engineer when he oversaw the construction of the harbour works at Dundrum Bay harbour.

 He took up the post of Assistant to the Chief Engineer, William Forsyth in 1869, back at the Office of the Commissioners of Public Works.
 He became a full member of the ICEI in 1870.
-In 1874 he moved home to 4 Upper Ely Place, Dublin and was appointed Chief Engineer until his retirement in 1891.
+George Moore’s house in Ely Place, Dublin, Ireland.
+In 1874, he moved home to 4 Upper Ely Place, Dublin and was appointed Chief Engineer until his retirement in 1891.
 During this period, he had responsibility for both harbour and pier works and improvements to the River Shannon.

-I have created a page on this website showing the development of Empirical Formulae since 1749 when the Dutch hydraulics engineer, Cornelis Velsen proposed a formula that the angle of the slope of a channel will determine the velocity of the water, up until the Manning's formula for flow velocity.
-View the Open Channel Flow Velocity Empirical Formulae
+I have created a page on this website showing the development of Empirical Formulae.
+In 1749, the Dutch hydraulics engineer, Cornelis Velsen first suggested a formula that the angle of the slope of a channel determined the velocity of the water.
+Up until the Manning’s formula for flow velocity, proposed in 1889.
+View the Open Channel Flow Velocity Empirical Formulae.

 Sources used and further reading